Transfers of property between related parties for less than fair market value is always problematic.

 In the second scenario, again the transfer is deemed to occur at fair market value to the Transferor.
 The Transferor may therefore incur a taxable capital gain.
 However, as in the scenario above, the Transferee receives the property at a cost equal to the transfer value.
 Therefore, the Transferee would incur a larger gain (again double taxation) on the eventual sale of that property.
 In addition, CRA may apply a taxable benefit to the shareholder of any of the Transferor or Transferee corporations equal to the difference between fair market value and the transfer price.
 This may result in triple or quadruple taxation!

-Given the complexity and the punitive nature of being offside on taxation law, taxpayers should consult with their tax accountant, preferably one that has a CPA (Chartered Professional Accountant) or CA (Chartered Accountant) designation to ensure the corporate structures, transactions, and business practices are in-line of tax law.
+Given the complexity and the punitive nature of being offside on taxation law, taxpayers should consult with their tax accountant, preferably one that has a CPA (Chartered Professional Accountants) or CA (Chartered Accountants) designation to ensure the corporate structures, transactions, and business practices are in-line of tax law.
 Our CPA – CA accounting firm based in Edmonton are highly experienced in income tax matters and would be pleased to assist in your personal tax or business tax matters.

 ROMANOVSKY & ASSOCIATES LLP

 Keith M.J.
 Anderson* BCom, CPA, CA-IT, CITP

 * Professional Corporation